Kansas governor concedes, says he will endorse GOP nominee

 - Glacier latest US park to be scorched by Western wildfires VIEW

 Colyer, by contrast, is far more low-key.
-The 58-year-old plastic surgeon from suburban Kansas City served as lieutenant governor for seven years and took over as governor in January when Sam Brownback resigned to become ambassador-at-large for international religious freedom.
+The 58-year-old plastic surgeon from suburban Kansas City served as lieutenant governor for seven years and took over as governor in January, when Sam Brownback resigned to become ambassador-at-large for international religious freedom .

 Kobach has been a lightning rod for controversy, and some Democrats believe their party has a better chance to capture the governor’s seat with him as their Republican opponent instead of Colyer.